Menu

 This activity has been designed to meet the educational needs of pharmacists and pharmacy technicians.

-Disclosure: Our speaker declares no conflicts of interest, real or apparent, and no financial interests in any company, product, or service mentioned in this program.
+Disclosure: Our speakers declare no conflicts of interest, real or apparent, and no financial interests in any company, product, or service mentioned in this program.

 In compliance with regulatory and continuing education guidelines/codes of ethics, guests who are not healthcare professionals are not permitted to attend.